Link-Money-Public/react-javascript-sdk-sample-app/README.md

 Once you have successfully created a customer within our system and retrieved a customer id, you can then easliy retrieve that customer's information and accounts using the SDK.

 1. Save customer ID upon returning from linking flow.
-2. Generate an access token if you haven't already.
-3. Enter both values into either the `getCustomer` or `getAccounts` functions provided by the SDK.
+2. Enter the customer ID into either the `getCustomer` or `getAccounts` functions provided by the SDK.

-> Note: Both of these functions return a promise, so you will have to await their calls.
+3. Click the associated button.

 For further information please refer to [our documentation](https://developer.link.money/products/sdks#get-customer-by-id).